 Forward-looking information is provided for the purpose of providing information about management's expectations and plans relating to the future.
-All of the forward-looking statements made in this MD&A are qualified by these cautionary statements and those made in our other filings with the securities regulators of Canada including, but not limited to, the cautionary statements made in the "Risk and Uncertainties" section of the Annual Information Form dated October 26, 2023 and the Management Information Circular dated January 31, 2024 (both filed on SEDAR) and this MD&A. These factors are not intended to represent a complete list of the factors that could affect the Company.
+All of the forward-looking statements made in this MD&A are qualified by these cautionary statements and those made in our other filings with the securities regulators of Canada including, but not limited to, the cautionary statements made in the "Risk and Uncertainties" section of the Annual Information Form dated October 26, 2023 and the Management Information Circular dated October 31, 2023 (both filed on SEDAR+) and this MD&A. There can be no assurance that such statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
+Accordingly, readers should not place undue reliance on forward-looking statements.
+These factors are not intended to represent a complete list of the factors that could affect the Company.
 Economic analyses (including mineral reserve and mineral resource estimates) in technical reports are based on commodity prices, costs, sales, revenue and other assumptions and projections that can change significantly over short periods of time.
 As a result, economic information in a technical report can quickly become outdated.
 Troilus disclaims any intention or obligation to update or revise any forward-looking information or to explain any material difference between subsequent events and such forward-looking information, except to the extent required by applicable law and regulations.